naginanaveed/Distributed-DNA-Sequence-Analysis/README.md

 ## Overview

-This project implements a **fully distributed DNA sequence analysis pipeline** using **Apache Spark (PySpark)** for the **Parallel and Distributed Computing (PDC) Final Lab Exam**.
+This project implements a **fully distributed DNA sequence analysis pipeline** using **Apache Spark (PySpark)** for the **Parallel and Distributed Computing**.
 The pipeline ingests raw bacterial genome sequences in FASTA format from NCBI RefSeq, performs distributed feature extraction (GC content, nucleotide composition, k-mer frequencies), and produces comparative bioinformatics results across three bacterial organisms.

 The pipeline is designed to scale from a local machine to a full cluster (YARN/Kubernetes) by simply adjusting Spark configuration parameters.